Pipeline Stages

 Source

-Source specifies where the data are located.
-This is typically file paths or URLs.
+The source specifies the origin of data, which is typically file paths or URLs.
 The source can be set with PipelineBuilder.add_source() method.
 The only requirement for the source object is that it must implement Iterable or AsyncIterable interface.

 For example